umbraco/UmbracoDocs/Reference/Searching/Examine/examine-management.md

 From the Indexers section, you can view details about each Examine index currently configured within your Umbraco installation.
 Selecting any of these will expand to show you four additional options, each discussed below.

-### Index info & tools
+### Index info

-This section allows you to see the high level statistics about the index that you selected, including how many documents and fields are currently being stored.
+This section allows you to see the list of properties about the index that you selected, including how many documents and fields are currently being stored.

 ![Rebuild Index within Examine Management](images/External-indexes-v10.png)

+Within the Indexers it displays the details for the index provider as well.

+This can be useful to confirm the configuration that Umbraco is using and to ensure it is working as expected.
+This section also displays the full file path of the index itself.

 This section also provides the ability to rebuild the index should this be required.
 Depending on how much content your website has, rebuilding the search indexes could take a while and affect the site performance temporarily, so it is not recommended to do this while the website is under high load.

-### System fields
+### fields

-From here you can see the default system fields that are stored for each document within the search index, including whether sorting is enabled for each field and what datatype the data is stored as.
+From here you can see the default system fields that are stored for each document within the search index, including the number of fields document, The score which is calculated by Examine depending on how closely the individual results matched the search term.

-### User fields

-This section is exactly the same as system fields, but with any custom fields being listed instead.

-### Provider properties

-The final section within Indexers displays the details for the index provider.
-This can be useful to confirm the configuration that Umbraco is using and to ensure it is working as expected.
-This section also displays the full file path of the index itself.

 ## Searchers